-Undoubtedly the biggest advantage of a final salary pension scheme is that you’ll receive a guaranteed income for the rest of your life, usually linked to inflation.
+Undoubtedly the biggest advantage of a defined benefit scheme is that you’ll receive a guaranteed income for the rest of your life, usually linked to inflation.
 There’s also typically a widow’s pension for your surviving spouse.
 You’re giving up both of these major advantages by embarking on a final salary transfer.

-Cash equivalent transfer values on offer are currently very high, ending 2017 largely unchanged from the peak they enjoyed in 2016 according to Xafinity Consulting.1
+Cash equivalent transfer values on offer are currently high, ending 2017 largely unchanged from the peak they enjoyed in 2016 according to Xafinity Consulting.

 Record low yields on government bonds and rising longevity have played a part in increasing the cost of providing benefits under a final salary scheme, which have pushed up transfer values.